sebastian-nagel/warc-crawler/README.md

   cd ..
   ```
   Maven will deploy the StormCrawler jars into your local Maven repository.

+  Note: this step is obsolete if a released StormCrawler version is used (see also stable storm-crawler-x.x branches).
 - build this project:
   ``` sh
   mvn clean package